Skip to main content

 This signal travels to the pituitary gland, the master gland, prompting it to release two key messenger hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 For men, LH is the direct signal to the testes, instructing them to produce testosterone.
 This entire system operates on a feedback loop.

-When are sufficient, they send a signal back to the hypothalamus and pituitary to slow down the release of GnRH and LH, much like a thermostat shuts off a furnace once the target temperature is reached.
+When testosterone levels are sufficient, they send a signal back to the hypothalamus and pituitary to slow down the release of GnRH and LH, much like a thermostat shuts off a furnace once the target temperature is reached.
 When you experience hypogonadism, this finely tuned system is dysregulated, leading to a state of hormonal deficiency.

 Understanding Testosterone’s Role